missjwo/wp-community-uk-slack/README.md

 ###6.
 Scope

-We expect all conference participants to abide by this code of conduct whilst on our Slack team.
+We expect all Slack team members to abide by this code of conduct whilst on our Slack team.

 ###7.
 Contact Information